The Information Complexity of Learning Tasks, their Structure and their Distance: Generalized distance, reachability, and learnability of tasks

 Until now, we have only considered global minimization problems, where we aim to find the best solution satisfying some optimal trade-off.
 However, many learning algorithm (\eg, SGD) are local: Starting from the current solution, they take a small step to greedily minimize some objective function.
-While this greatly reduces the complexity of the algorithm, it raises the question of which conditions allow such an algorithm to recover an optimal solution to the task.
+This raises the question of which conditions allow such an algorithm to recover an optimal solution.